flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 Normally, to fix the leaks, you need to only fix the culprits.

-**Victim**: a leaked object, for which the tool could find another leaked object that, if fixed, would fix the first leak too.
+**Victim**: a leaked object, for which the tool could find another leaked object that, if fixed, would also fix the first leak.

 **Culprit**: a leaked object that is not detected to be the victim of another object.